Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 "How is he?"

-"Flatlined just before going in the bag, but Baseball still has hope…"
+"Flatlined just before going in the bag, but Baseball still has hope..."

 The Great Father made a sort of unhappy disgruntled rumble, but left it be.
 "A’right.
 An’ I suppose this is the point where you an’ Naydi conspire ‘ta get me tucked in an’ sleepin’?"

 "After a bath, of course.
 Gyotin’s conspiring with us as well."

-"...Seems a bit overkill…"
+"...Seems a bit overkill..."

 Ah.
 Beginnings of the symptoms, right there, and right on time too.
 Altered judgement.
 He needed his IV, and he needed his rest.

 "The procedure for post-nootropic care is quite clear, My Father.
 And you instructed me to follow it to the letter."

 "...Yeah.
 I did.
-We better not make the Sister-Nurses angry, then…"
+We better not make the Sister-Nurses angry, then..."

 Tiyun duck-nodded his agreement, confirmed their destination on the out-array, and settled in alongside Daar on the pad.
 There were a long and busy few hours ahead for him, working hard to make sure the Great Father *didn’t.* If he could be at peace and relaxed as soon as possible, good.
 Sleep, though... sleep would have to wait until the stuff was out of his system.
 Allowing him to sleep could be very dangerous indeed.

 Things moved quickly once they got back.
 Daar absolutely needed a bath and doing that made for a team effort.
 He hunkered down in the comfortably warm water, blowing bubbles with his nose as Tiyun and his fellows made thorough work of it.

 Tiyun discreetly checked the Great Father over for injuries as he worked. *Nothing.* Not even a bruise.
-Which was…
+Which was...

-"…Any soreness, My Father?"
+"...Any soreness, My Father?"

 "Nah, ‘cept ‘tween my ears I s’pose.
 Ribs’re fine too."
 He splashed about gently as he applied some fur shampoo to his chest.
-"Balls, you’re right, a bath like *this* is relaxin’ as fuck…or is that th’ medicine?"
+"Balls, you’re right, a bath like *this* is relaxin’ as fuck... or is that th’ medicine?"

 "Both," Tiyun replied truthfully.
 "The medicine here just being a good scented shampoo.
-As for the rest…well, I've earned more than one contract on the reputation of my massages…"
+As for the rest... well, I've earned more than one contract on the reputation of my massages..."

-"…Ha!
-An’ I notice ‘yer equally skillful assistants ain’t Females…"
+"...Ha!
+An’ I notice ‘yer equally skillful assistants ain’t Females..."

 "As if that’s ever stopped you before."

 Daar chittered lazily, letting the infamously sedative powers of giant southern sweet-herb (along with tea tree oil from Earth) work their magic on his nose.
-"No, but…pro’ly a wise bit o’ strategery."
+"No, but... pro’ly a wise bit o’ strategery."

 "Now is not the time for that kind of distraction," Tiyun intoned sagely.
 "Plenty for that later."